jacksorjacksor/BuildYourOwnDeveloperBlogWithUmbraco15AndAstro/Code/Frontend/src/data/workshop/exercises/exercise-1-hello-astro.md

 sortOrder: 1
 ---

-In this exercise you will be exploring the basic Astro setup and getting Astro running with a basic Hello World example.
+In this exercise, you'll be setting up a basic Astro project and getting it running with a simple 'Hello World' example.

 ## Warm-up Exercise